 I’m very excited to introduce a new bag sewing pattern, the Camp Stitchalot Bag!
-This pdf pattern is now available in my pattern shop!
+This pdf pattern is now available in my pattern shop (also available on paper)!

 This large bag has a specific purpose: toting all of your crafting or sewing supplies with you wherever you go!
 Although it would also be perfect for an art student, I designed this with the sewing retreat in mind.
 My friend, Brenda, from Pink Castle Fabrics, holds weekend sewing retreats several times a year called Camp Stitchalot, and this bag was named for her.
 There are outer pockets for a 12” x 18” cutting mat, books or magazines, and quilt rulers.
 The front pocket features a pretty flap and optional decorative button.
 To get to all of your other crafting supplies, the bag opens up completely flat.
 There are 4 inner zippered pockets, made from clear vinyl, which can be customized to fit smaller sections of supplies, just by topstitching the vinyl.
 All-in-all, this is a fabulous bag with so many possibilities!